coderefinery/cmake/index.md

 # Building portable code with [CMake](https://cmake.org)

 CMake is a popular open-source, cross-platform family of tools designed to build, test and package software.

-In this lesson we will discover and apply various CMake building blocks.
+In this lesson we will motivate the use of Make and CMake discover and apply various CMake building blocks.
 We will exercise applying the material by configuring and building an
 [example mixed Fortran-C++ project](https://github.com/bast/fizz-buzz)